 In most office applications adding a new line, paragraph or space down is not a problem.
 But Microsoft Excel is different in this case.
 We will see how to space down in Excel in 3 different methods.
 For your better understanding, we will use a sample dataset.

-3 Ways to Space Down in Excel
+How to Space Down in Excel: 3 Ways

 In this article, we will see a shortcut, then a formula, and the Find and Replace option to space down in Excel.